kaushalnavneet/cd-pipeline-kubernetes/breakglass/README.md

 It can be convenient to organize an entire workflow amongst multiple pipelines and have a main pipeline invoke the other sub-pipelines as needed.

-Unfortunately, Tekton does not offer this functionality at the moment.
+Unfortunately, Tekton does not offer this functionality nativel at the moment.
+However with some helper apps and some careful writing of the tasks, it is possible to synthesize this workflow right now.

+For the purpose of this example, we will examine the pipelines contained in the sample/.tekon folder.

+There are 3 folders inside .tekton, each containing a different pipeline:
+* deploy
+* main
+* tests